GitCauble/FP4-proposal/README.md

 cool things about the data.
 Once the math is done we will look at ways to also display that data.

 ### First Milestone (04-13)
 What exactly will be turned in on this day?

+- code that accomplishes pulling in data from an outside file.
+- code that accomplishes organizing that data into a database.

 ### Second Milestone (04-21)
 What exactly will be turned in on this day?

+- code that accomplishes mathmatical computation of data.
+- code that accomplishes displaying results graphically.

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

-### Susan Scheme
+### Ryan Cauble
-will write the....
+will write the code that creates the database and the code that generates the results visually.

-### Leonard Lambda
+### Cody Mulkern
-will work on...
+will write the code that extracts data from an outside file and the code that computes the data mathmatically.

 ## Proposal Presentations
 Create your 2- to 3-slide presentation in [Google Slides][gslides].
 Then, import them into one of the two slide decks: